FreeRADIUS/wiki.freeradius.org/FAQ.md

 Too many people post questions saying "something's wrong, how do I fix it?" with NO background information.
 This is worse than useless, it's annoying.

-Now that you have prepared all the information, post your question to the [http://lists.freeradius.org/mailman/listinfo/freeradius-users freeradius-users mailing list]
+Now that you have prepared all the information, post your question to the [[http://lists.freeradius.org/mailman/listinfo/freeradius-users|freeradius-users mailing list]]

 ### Debugging it yourself

 If you're REALLY interested in knowing how to debug the RADIUS server yourself, then the following steps will help you:

-# Install "screen" (if not already installed).
+1. Install "screen" (if not already installed).
-# Run a new screen and name it something convenient (eg. "screen -S radiusd")
+2. Run a new screen and name it something convenient (eg. "screen -S radiusd")
-# Hit "Ctrl+A-H" to log all console output to a file.
+3. Hit "Ctrl+A-H" to log all console output to a file.
-# Start "radiusd -X" (FreeRADIUS is now running in this screen, and everything is being stored to log file.
+4. Start "radiusd -X" (FreeRADIUS is now running in this screen, and everything is being stored to log file.
 At any time, you can detach from the screen with Ctrl+A-d and reattach to the screen (both from local and over SSH) with "screen -r" to see what is going on in real time.)
-# The server SHOULD print out:
+5. The server SHOULD print out:
-#: Ready to process requests.
+6.: Ready to process requests.
-#* If it doesn't, then it should print out an error message.
+7.* If it doesn't, then it should print out an error message.
 Read it.
-#* If it takes a long time to start up, and THEN prints out the message, then your DNS is broken.
+* If it takes a long time to start up, and THEN prints out the message, then your DNS is broken.
-# Ensure that you have localhost in your raddb/clients file.
+9. Ensure that you have localhost in your raddb/clients file.
 FreeRADIUS comes configured this way, so it should be there.
-# Ensure you have a valid user in your raddb/users file.
+10. Ensure you have a valid user in your raddb/users file.
 If everything else fails, go to the top of the file and add the following entry:
-#: bob Cleartext-Password := "bob"
+11. <pre>bob Cleartext-Password := "bob"
-#:: Reply-Message = "Hello, bob"
+Reply-Message = "Hello, bob"</pre>
-# Run the radtest program from the LOCAL machine, in another window.
+12. Run the radtest program from the LOCAL machine, in another window.
 This will tell you if the server is alive and is answering requests.
-#: radtest bob bob localhost 0 testing123
+13. <pre>radtest bob bob localhost 0 testing123</pre>
-# Ensure that you see the Reply-Message above and that you do NOT see an "Access denied" message.
+14. Ensure that you see the Reply-Message above and that you do NOT see an "Access denied" message.
 If you get an Access-Accept message, this means that the server is running properly.
-# Configure another machine as a RADIUS client and run radtest from that machine too.
+15. Configure another machine as a RADIUS client and run radtest from that machine too.
 You SHOULD see the server receive the request and send a reply.
-#* If the server does NOT receive the request then the ports are confused.
+* If the server does NOT receive the request then the ports are confused.
 RADIUS historically uses 1645/UDP, where RFC 2138 and many new systems use the proper value of 1812/UDP.
 See /etc/services or use the -p option to specify a different port.
-#* Run tcpdump in another window on the RADIUS client machine.
+* Run tcpdump in another window on the RADIUS client machine.
 Use the command:
-#*: tcpdump udp
+* <pre>tcpdump udp</pre>
-#** Look CAREFULLY at the packets coming from the RADIUS server.
+* Look CAREFULLY at the packets coming from the RADIUS server.
 Which address are they coming from?
 Which port?
-# If authentication works from a different machine then you have the server set up correctly.
+16. If authentication works from a different machine then you have the server set up correctly.
-# Now you should use a more complicated configuration to see if the server receives and replies with the attributes you want.
+17. Now you should use a more complicated configuration to see if the server receives and replies with the attributes you want.
 There is little information that can be offered here in the FAQ as your individual systems configuration can not be predicted.
 However, a few hints can help:
-#* ALWAYS test your configurations running the server in debugging mode if you want to debug a problem.
+18. * ALWAYS test your configurations running the server in debugging mode if you want to debug a problem.
 If you do not do so then DO NOT expect anyone else to be able to help you.
-#*: radiusd -X
+* <pre>radiusd -X</pre>
-#* Read RFC 2138 to see what the RADIUS attributes are and how they work
+* Read RFC 2138 to see what the RADIUS attributes are and how they work
-#* ALWAYS starts with a simple configuration in place of a more complicated one.
+* ALWAYS starts with a simple configuration in place of a more complicated one.
 You should not expect to be able to debug a complicated configuration entry by sending one packet, and looking at the trace.
-#* Make the configuration as simple as possible, EVEN IF it doesn't do exactly what you want.
+* Make the configuration as simple as possible, EVEN IF it doesn't do exactly what you want.
 Then, repeatedly, try to authenticate and see if it works.
 If authentication succeeds, then you can gradually add more attributes to the configuration to get the entry you desire.

 ### But it worked with another RADIUS server!